-Field Instructors (Supervisors) play one of the most critical roles in the educational process of MSW students.
+Practicum Instructors (Supervisors) play one of the most critical roles in the educational process of MSW students.
 They engage in the dual role of agency practitioner and social work educator.
-Because the primary goal of field instruction is social work education, rather than agency service, the teaching role of the Field Instructor is critical.
-Conversely, the primary task of the field student is that of learning rather than serving agency personnel needs.
-In order to be approved as a Field Instructor, an agency employee should meet the following criteria:
+Because the primary goal of practicum instruction is social work education, rather than agency service, the teaching role of the Practicum Instructor is critical.
+Conversely, the primary task of the practicum student is that of learning rather than serving agency personnel needs.
+In order to be approved as a Practicum Instructor, an agency employee should meet the following criteria:

 - 1. A MSW degree from an accredited social work program. - 2.
-At least two years professional social work employment experience post-MSW, including at least six months employment at the field agency. - 3.
+At least two years professional social work employment experience post-MSW, including at least six months employment at the practicum agency. - 3.
 Ability to instruct MSW students and provide one hour weekly for supervision, including sensitivity to how differences in learning styles and diverse cultural backgrounds can impact students' learning. - 4.
 Acceptance of the MSW program's advanced generalist social work educational model. - 5.
-Willingness to engage in problem-solving with students and Field Liaisons to address issues that arise during the field placement. - 6.
-Commitment to work cooperatively with the MSW Field Coordinator and the Field Liaison to ensure a successful placement experience. - 7.
+Willingness to engage in problem-solving with students and Practicum Liaisons to address issues that arise during the practicum placement. - 6.
+Commitment to work cooperatively with the MSW Practicum Coordinator and the Practicum Liaison to ensure a successful placement experience. - 7.
 Demonstrated professional social work values, knowledge, skills, and behaviors in relation to clients, agency co-workers, social work interns, and other community and professional constituencies.

-Field Instructor Expectations
+Practicum Instructor Expectations

-Field Instructors (Supervisors) are expected to attend a field orientation as well as other training sessions that may be provided during the academic year.
-In addition, input and participation from Field Instructors (Supervisors) is appreciated in order to continue to upgrade and enhance the field program, the MSW curriculum, and the entire MSW Program.
+Practicum Instructors (Supervisors) are expected to attend a practicum orientation as well as other training sessions that may be provided during the academic year.
+In addition, input and participation from Practicum Instructors (Supervisors) is appreciated in order to continue to upgrade and enhance the practicum program, the MSW curriculum, and the entire MSW Program.

-There is no monetary compensation for serving as a Field Instructor for the MSW Program.
-However, the social work program offers continuing education credit for participation in the Field Instructor training and may also provide access to other university resources.
+There is no monetary compensation for serving as a Practicum Instructor for the MSW Program.
+However, the social work program offers continuing education credit for participation in the Practicum Instructor training and may also provide access to other university resources.

-The Field Education Process
+The Practicum Education Process

-Admission of MSW Students to Field Practicum
+Admission of MSW Students to Practicum

-To be accepted for foundation field education (SW 6130/6140), MSW students must complete the foundations courses below:
+To be accepted for generalist practicum education (SW 6130/6140), MSW students must complete the generalist courses below: